 Vacation Spot?
 Anywhere I haven't been yet!

 Hobby?
-Hiking
+Dancing

 ALIBI: Tell us one crazy or interesting fact most people don’t know about you.